 - Tagged proteins may not fold correctly and therefore may not bind their targets as normal in a Y2H.

 - Y2H generate purely qualitative data based on relative scoring of yeast growth as compared to controls.
 Therefore, you cannot make assumptions about the strength of protein-protein interactions based on yeast growth.
+However modified versions of the Y2H assay do allow for quantification of protein-protein interactions.

 Yeast Two-Hybrids with a Twist